Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature

 \subsubsection{Fundamentals}

 We want our temperature profile measurements to have the best-possible distribution of S/N across the full radial range, given the characteristics of the data set in question.
 Generally, increasing the S/N of one $kT$ bin implies a decrease in the S/N of an adjacent $kT$ bin.
 Therefore, we will want to maximise the lowest S/N of the temperature profile annuli.
 Given the steep drop of cluster X-ray emission with radius, the lowest S/N temperature bin is almost always the one farthest from the centre.
 Conversely, in the centre, where the signal is strong, we prefer to split high-S/N $kT$ bins into more data points having a S/N above some given requirement, rather than accumulating more signal into a single bin.
-We can formulate the two preferences above algorithmically as follows:

-\begin{quote} Given two partitions, A and B, of the same $S_{\rm X}$-bin range into disjoint $kT$ bins (a.k.a. subsets): \begin{enumerate} \item The partition whose lowest subset-S/N is higher is preferable.
-When making this comparison, we cap subset S/Ns at the nominal requirement, thus treating all subsets with S/N above the requirement as equal. \item If the lowest subset S/N of partitions A and B are identical, the partition whose second-lowest subset-S/N is higher is preferable. \item And so on. \item If all $kT$ bins of partition A have (capped) S/N matching $kT$ bins in partition B, but B has more $kT$ bins, then B is desirable. \end{enumerate} \end{quote}
+We can formulate the two preferences above algorithmically as follows: \begin{quote} Given two partitions, A and B, of the same $S_{\rm X}$-bin range into disjoint $kT$ bins (a.k.a. subsets): \begin{enumerate} \item The partition whose lowest subset-S/N is higher is preferable.
+When making this comparison, we cap subset S/Ns at the nominal requirement, thus treating all subsets with S/N above the requirement as equal. \item If the lowest subset S/N of partitions A and B are identical, the partition whose second-lowest subset-S/N is higher is preferable. \item This process is continued. \item If all $kT$ bins of partition A have (capped) S/N matching $kT$ bins in partition B, but B has more $kT$ bins, then B is desirable. \end{enumerate} \end{quote}